 Planning for time abroad

 The University has a duty of care to protect, so far as is reasonably practicable, the health, safety and welfare of its staff and students.
 At times, due to the necessity to carry out activities away from the University, either in the United Kingdom or overseas, students might conduct work and other activities in locations not under University control, but the University still remains responsible for them and others exposed to their activities.
-As such, it is essential that student keep their supervisor and department informed of when they will be spending time away from Sheffield, and where they will be.
+As such, it is essential that students keep their supervisor and department informed of when they will be spending time away from Sheffield, and where they will be.

 It is important that careful thought is given not only to the research data collection but also to the potential issues and problems that could arise.
 High standards of health and safety in fieldwork are paramount and therefore the University strongly advises that discussions should take place between the student, supervisor(s) and the department about measures that can be taken to ensure the student’s wellbeing.
 This should be in plenty of time before travelling to be able to plan appropriately.
 A good starting point is to undertake a risk assessment such as that published by the Field Studies Council.
 Safety is the result of thorough planning, care and common sense and overrides all other considerations, including academic.
 Also, students and supervisors should consult the University’s guidance on fieldwork in 'The Management of Health and Safety on Fieldwork and Other Off-campus Activities Policy and Guidance'.